Common Questions

 When should someone seek counseling?

 From childhood through late adulthood, there are certain times when we may need help addressing problems and issues that cause us emotional distress or make us feel overwhelmed.
 When you are experiencing these types of difficulties, you may benefit from the assistance of an experienced, trained professional.
-A counselor can help you identify your problems and assist you finding the best ways to cope with the situation by changing behaviors that contribute to the problem or by finding constructive ways to deal with a situation that is beyond your personal control.
+A counselor can help you identify your problems and assist you in finding the best ways to cope with the situation by changing behaviors that contribute to the problem or by finding constructive ways to deal with a situation that is beyond your personal control.
 Professional counselors offer help in addressing many situations that cause emotional distress, including, but not limited to:

-anxiety, depression, and other mental and emotional disorders
+- Anxiety, depression, and other mental and emotional disorders

-family and relationship issues
+- Family and relationship issues

-substance abuse and other addictions
+- Substance abuse and other addictions

-sexual abuse and domestic violence
+- Traumas including sexual abuse and domestic violence

-career change and job stress
+- Career change and job stress

-social and emotional difficulties related to disability and illness
+- Social and emotional difficulties related to disability and illness

-adopting to life transitions
+- Adopting to life transitions

-the death of a loved one
+- The death of a loved one

 (Source: American Counseling Association)